SidharthPrak/deep-learning-final-project/README.md

 language used in the interaction.

 Model Description:
-We use a hCNN with a Bi-directional
+We use a CNN with a Bi-directional
 LSTM for real-time facial expression recognition along with speech emotion classification.